When should you consider redesigning your website?

 Declining visibility on search engines

-A website that is not responsive or technically outdated
+A non-responsive or technically outdated website

 Switching to a WordPress, Jimdo, or Webflow solution allows you to create a responsive, mobile-friendly website that can be managed internally and is compatible with current digital tools.
 You will also benefit from faster loading times, clearer navigation, and the ability to build your website around an effective conversion funnel.